ChromeUniverse/ChromeUniverse/README.md

 - I've competed in several Math and Physics olympiads throughout middle/high school.
 - I'm a self-taught intermediate-level Python/C++ and an "advanced beginner" JS programmer.
 - I plan on majoring in Electrical or Aerospace Engineering.
-- I play the alto and tenor sax 🎷, piano/keyboard 🎹 and electric bass 🎸!
+- I'm a musician too!
+I play the alto and tenor sax 🎷, piano/keyboard 🎹 and electric bass 🎸.
-- Right now I'm really digging some tunes from Cory Wong, Joe Dart, Herbie Hancock, Carlos Eiene, and TWRP.

 ### A little bit about my personal projects...
 - 🐍 I love Python!
 It's my favorite programming language.